DuaneTiemann/DuanesUtilities/README.md

          arp -a

 The utilities rely on the same home grown infrastructure that allows manuipulation of output before it is written.
-The output is a tsv (tab separated values) file with column headers suitable for import into Excel.
 More columns are supplied than are likely to be useful.
 It is EXPECTED that they will usually be filtered.
 (See Kasa sample below.)
 Note that multiple OutputFiles are allowed, though they all respect the same roll parameter.